sprucelabsai/spruce-documentation/src/pages/training/building-a-skill/building-a-skill.md

----
-title: Building a Skill
+# Building A Skill 🧩
-script: frameworks.js
----

 You've reached the Building a Skill section, a step towards unleashing the full potential of your programming skills within the Spruce ecosystem.